siri545/AutomationPracticeMVN/src/main/java/README.md

-This Package for application coder
+This Package for application code